PostHog/posthog.com/contents/product-engineers/what-is-multivariate-testing-examples.md

 Imagine you want to test how the color _and_ placement of a button affects your conversion rate.
 In A/B testing you'd have to run three separate tests, one after the other, to determine which change had an impact.

-In multivariate testing you simply create one test with four different variants:
+In multivariate testing, you simply create one test with four different variants:

 1. The control variant.
 2. The variant with only the color changed.